AlecThomson/RACS-tools/README.md

   --conv_mode {robust,scipy,astropy,astropy_fft}
                         Which method to use for convolution [robust].
                                 'robust' computes the analytic FT of the convolving Gaussian.
-                                Note this mode cannot handle NaNs in the data.
+                                Note this mode can now handle NaNs in the data.
                                 Can also be 'scipy', 'astropy', or 'astropy_fft'.
                                 Note these other methods cannot cope well with small convolving beams.